 Audi and Ducati are the second major adopters of C-V2X technology, also collaborating with Qualcomm.
-Their is already being tested in Neuburg, Germany.
+Their C-V2X pilot system is already being tested in Neuburg, Germany.
 They are simulating how the system can help minimize the risks in three on-the-road situations that often result in accidents: entering a junction, responding to sudden braking from a vehicle ahead and turning across the line of traffic.

 The BMW Group, Ericsson and Vodafone have teamed up to urge for faster 5G and C-V2X adoption in the EU.
 BMW has also been partnering with Qualcomm developing its C-V2X services suite.

 China, as well, is placing major hopes in C-V2X automotive and city solutions.
 The Chinese government already set aside spectrum in the 5.9GHz band for LTE-V2X networks.
-The authorities expect to reach 90% coverage of big cities and major highways .
+The authorities expect to reach 90% coverage of big cities and major highways by 2020.
 Langfang City Government, for instance, recently held successfully city-wide trials of a cellular-based intelligent transportation system that incorporated several different C-V2X road users (connected public transport, cars, and infrastructure).

 3 Ways C-V2X Will Change Driving Experience and Promote Smart Cities Development